An endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.

-- an infection in a part of the body the endoscope is used to examine – this may require treatment with antibiotics.
+- An infection in a part of the body the endoscope is used to examine – may require treatment with antibiotics.

 - piercing or tearing (perforation) of an organ, or bleeding – you may need surgery to repair any damage

 - an abnormal reaction to the sedative, including breathing or heart problems

 Call your doctor right away if you experience:

 • Severe or new-onset abdominal pain that doesn’t improve bypassing gas

 • Rectal bleeding that turns the entire toilet bowl red (more than half of a cup)

 • Fever greater than 101.5 F or chills

 • Vomiting blood, black or coffee ground-looking material